-How Multi-Region Replication works in Amazon Keyspaces - Amazon Keyspaces (for Apache Cassandra)
+How multi-Region replication works in Amazon Keyspaces - Amazon Keyspaces (for Apache Cassandra)

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-How Multi-Region Replication works in Amazon Keyspaces
+How multi-Region replication works in Amazon Keyspaces

-This section provides an overview of how Amazon Keyspaces Multi-Region Replication works.
+This section provides an overview of how Amazon Keyspaces multi-Region replication works.
 For more information about pricing, see Amazon Keyspaces (for Apache Cassandra) pricing.

-How Multi-Region Replication works in Amazon Keyspaces
+How multi-Region replication works in Amazon Keyspaces

-Amazon Keyspaces Multi-Region Replication implements a data resiliency architecture that distributes your data across independent and geographically distributed Amazon Web Services Regions.
+Amazon Keyspaces multi-Region replication implements a data resiliency architecture that distributes your data across independent and geographically distributed Amazon Web Services Regions.
 It uses active-active replication, which provides local low latency with each Region being able to perform reads and writes in isolation.

 Every replica has the same table name and the same primary key schema.
 When an application writes data to a local table in one Region, the data is durably written using the LOCAL_QUORUM consistency level.
 Amazon Keyspaces automatically replicates the data asynchronously to the other replication Regions.
 The replication lag across Regions is typically less than one second and doesn't impact your application’s performance or throughput.

 After the data is written, you can read it from the multi-Region table in another replication Region with the LOCAL_ONE/LOCAL_QUORUM consistency levels.
-For more information about supported configurations and features, see Amazon Keyspaces Multi-Region Replication usage notes.
+For more information about supported configurations and features, see Amazon Keyspaces multi-Region replication usage notes.

-Multi-Region Replication conflict resolution
+Multi-Region replication conflict resolution

-Amazon Keyspaces Multi-Region Replication is fully managed, which means that you don't have to perform replication tasks such as regularly running repair operations to clean-up data synchronization issues.
+Amazon Keyspaces multi-Region replication is fully managed, which means that you don't have to perform replication tasks such as regularly running repair operations to clean-up data synchronization issues.
 Amazon Keyspaces monitors data consistency between tables in different Amazon Web Services Regions by detecting and repairing conflicts, and synchronizes replicas automatically.

 Amazon Keyspaces uses the last writer wins method of data reconciliation.
 With this conflict resolution mechanism, all of the Regions in a multi-Region keyspace agree on the latest update and converge toward a state in which they all have identical data.
 The reconciliation process has no impact on application performance.
 To support conflict resolution, client-side timestamps are automatically turned on for multi-Region tables and can't be turned off.
-For more information, see Working with client-side timestamps in Amazon Keyspaces.
+For more information, see Client-side timestamps in Amazon Keyspaces.

-Multi-Region Replication disaster recovery
+Multi-Region replication disaster recovery

 Recovery time objective – The time it takes a system to return to a working state after a disaster.
 RTO measures the amount of downtime your workload can tolerate, measured in time.
-For disaster recovery plans that use Multi-Region Replication to fail over to an unaffected Region, the RTO can be nearly zero.
+For disaster recovery plans that use multi-Region replication to fail over to an unaffected Region, the RTO can be nearly zero.
 The RTO is limited by how quickly your application can detect the failure condition and redirect traffic to another Region.

 Recovery point objective – The amount of data that can be lost (measured in time).
-For disaster recovery plans that use Multi-Region Replication to fail over to an unaffected Region, the RPO is typically single-digit seconds.
+For disaster recovery plans that use multi-Region replication to fail over to an unaffected Region, the RPO is typically single-digit seconds.
 The RPO is limited by replication latency to the failover target replica.

 In the event of a Regional failure or degradation, you don't need to promote a secondary Region or perform database failover procedures because replication in Amazon Keyspaces is active-active.
 Instead, you can use Amazon Route 53 to route your application to the nearest healthy Region.
 To learn more about Route 53, see What is Amazon Route 53?.